Motorsport is not a personality

 Motorsport has always attracted strong loyalties.
 Manufacturers, teams, drivers, eras.
 That intensity is part of the appeal.
 The problem begins when interest hardens into identity.

-The longer the race, the clearer it becomes that no team, manufacturer, or driver owns the narrative.
-Success is provisional, failure is instructional, and perspective matters more than allegiance.
-Watch it that way, and the sport gives far more back.
+The longer the race, the clearer it is that no team, manufacturer or driver owns the narrative.
+Success is provisional.
+Failure is instructional.
+Perspective matters more than allegiance.
+Watched that way, the sport gives more back.